The ABC's of Letter Writing

 The ABC's of Letter Writing / C = Cinderella

 It's a challenge to design for such a small space . . . it's important for the stamp to be legible at a small scale.
-With this stamp I experimented once again with Illustrator for the lettering and used a vintage illustration of a pumpkin.
+With this stamp I experimented with the lettering and pearl like embellishments on the pumpkin.

 The ABC's of Letter Writing / D = Dear